High calorie does not have to mean unhealthy. Try some of the foods listed below to increase your calorie intake while still eating a healthy diet.

 Sour cream: 2 Tbsp=50-60 calories

-Put on baked potato
+Add to baked potato

-Put on burritos or tacos
+Add to burritos or tacos

 Stir into cream soups

-Hummus: 2 Tbsp=50 calories
+Hummus: 2 Tbsp = 50 calories

-Spread on pita bread
+Spread on pita bread and sandwiches

 Use as a dip with raw vegetables

-Wheat germ: 2 Tbsp=50 calories
+Wheat germ: 2 Tbsp = 50 calories

 Sprinkle on yogurt, ice cream, or pudding